|

 return to questing, Dugi's will automatically update

+to your new level and show you where to go next.
 Note: Dugi's guide is always quickly updated for all patches and expansions, so is never obsolete.
-Grab your copy now and hit the level cap, fast! |
+Grab your copy now and hit the level cap, fast! | |